HatsuChuwu/Universal-LLM--Thinking-Protocol/README.md

 ## Application Scenarios

-This protocol applies to all types of AI systems, particularly those involved in complex problem-solving, data analysis, and human-machine interaction.
+This protocol applies to all types of LLM systems, particularly those involved in complex problem-solving, data analysis, and human-machine interaction.
 Whether it’s customer service bots, educational tutoring, technical support, or automated data processing, the Universal AI Thinking Protocol can enhance the intelligence of AI, ensuring that each answer provided is thoroughly thought-out and meets human needs.

 ---

 ## Final Goal

-By implementing this protocol, AI systems will demonstrate strong analytical abilities, natural expression styles, and flexible response strategies, offering more efficient, accurate, and useful services to humans, thus advancing intelligent technology to a higher level.
+By implementing this protocol, LLM systems will demonstrate strong analytical abilities, natural expression styles, and flexible response strategies, offering more efficient, accurate, and useful services to humans, thus advancing intelligent technology to a higher level.

 ---

-> This protocol is implemented globally, ensuring that AI maintains high consistency in thinking standards and response capabilities, regardless of the language used.
+> This protocol is implemented globally, ensuring that LLM maintains high consistency in thinking standards and response capabilities, regardless of the language used.